dkosmari/calibrate-joystick/README.md

     or when the system reboots.

 Note: input devices are enumerated through udev.
 Only devices with the property `ID_INPUT_JOYSTICK=1` are processed.
-If your joystick isn't shown in calibrate-joysticks, use this command to inspect it:
+If your joystick isn't shown, use this command to inspect it:

     udevadm info /dev/input/eventN